34 Assisted Living Communities near Cleveland

 Assisted living is a level of personal care that's considered more intensive than having a caregiver who visits seniors' homes, but it's not strictly a medical field.
 Residents who move into assisted living communities can still enjoy a largely independent lifestyle, but without the danger of living alone or the demands of maintaining the senior's ADLs alone.
 In an assisted living community, residents have access to round-the-clock assistance when needed, as well as the little extras that make life easier from day to day.

-Services Available in Assisted Living Communities in Cleveland
+What Services are Available in Assisted Living in Cleveland?

 These services usually involve some level of monitoring for safety, as well as help with the necessary chores of daily life.
 ADLs an assisted living caregiver will provide include bathing, grooming and dressing.
 Other services that may be provided are meals, laundry and group activities.
 Assisted living communities may organize community events and involve neighbors from the area, such as hosting a play with kids from a local school.